Otago Exercises Monitoring for Older Adults by a Single IMU and Hierarchical Machine Learning Models: Methodology

 \subsubsection{Dataset 2: Home}

 This dataset was collected at home with videos recorded.
-With the camera turned on, the subjects followed a booklet with instructions to perform OEP.
+With the camera turned on, the subjects wore the device by themselves and followed a booklet with instructions to perform OEP.
 Before and/or after the OEP, the subjects also randomly performed ADLs at home, out of the camera view.
+Therefore, the ADLs were not observed but still labeled while the subjects were wearing the IMU.

 The recruited older adults were (pre-)sarcopenic or non-sarcopenic (defined by EWGSOP1 \cite{cruz2010sarcopenia}).
 The detailed information is shown in Table~\ref{tab:subinfo}.
 The recruited subjects of the two datasets were different.
 For both datasets, each OEP sub-class was recorded and annotated based on videos.
 Between the sub-classes, the subjects were not instructed nor monitored.
-They could be practising the exercises, sitting for a rest, or walking out of the camera view.
+They could be practicing the exercises, sitting for a rest, or walking out of the camera view.